 They are followed by Philipp Oettl (Schedl GP Racing) in 13th, Spaniard Jorge Martin in 14th (who is the fastest Mahindra 1.058 seconds slower than leader Bulega) and Jules Danilo (Ongetta-Rivacold) has finished in 15th.

 Albert Arenas (MRW Mahindra Aspar Team) is classed as a ‘rare addition’ to the Moto3 class this round as he been accepted to compete for this one event.
 He finished as the best extra in the class in qualifying after managing to gain 16th place on the grid.
-Also competing this round are Procercasa – 42 Motorsport wildcards Davide Pizzolo who qualified in 29th, crashed in the final stages forcing the Binder brothers wide, and his teammate Enzo Boulom only managed to qualify on the finl place on the grid in 35th as Stefano Valtunlini (3570 Team Italia Mahindra) did not qualify.
+Also competing this round are Procercasa – 42 Motorsport wildcards Davide Pizzolo who qualified in 29th, crashed in the final stages forcing the Binder brothers wide, and his teammate Enzo Boulom only managed to qualify on the final place on the grid in 35th.
+Stefano Valtunlini (3570 Team Italia Mahindra) did not qualify.

-The only British rider John McPhee (Peugeot MC Saxoprint) is the fastest Peugeot rider in the class after qualifying in twenty-fifth 1.523 seconds slower than Bulega.
+- The only British rider John McPhee (Peugeot MC Saxoprint) is the fastest Peugeot rider in the class after qualifying in 25th 1.523 seconds slower than Bulega.
 Maria Herrera (MH6 Laglisse) who is the only female in the class appears to be struggling as her performance does not reflect how she usually is; she will start in 33rd on the grid.